 Because we’re linked administratively with the Clinical Psychology Doctoral Program in UT Southwestern’s Graduate School of Biomedical Sciences, our students have access to outstanding course options and faculty support in psychology.

-Upon completion of the Program, successful students receive a Master of Rehabilitation Counseling degree and are qualified to sit for several certification and licensing exams, including licensed professional counselor, certified rehabilitation counselor, and licensed psychological associate.
+Upon completion of the Program, successful students receive a Master of Clinical Rehabilitation Counseling degree and are qualified to sit for several certification and licensing exams, including licensed professional counselor, certified rehabilitation counselor, and licensed psychological associate.

-The Master of Rehabilitation Counseling Program teaches the concepts and skills needed to provide vocational and adjustment counseling that improves the lives of people with physical and psychosocial disabilities.
+The Master of Clinical Rehabilitation Counseling Program teaches the concepts and skills needed to provide vocational and adjustment counseling that improves the lives of people with physical and psychosocial disabilities.